Fort Tiracol: History

 Fort Tiracol was a symbolic location where freedom fighters from Goa demonstrated from time to time.
 On 15 August 1954, Satyagrahis protesting Portuguese rule entered Goa from three different directions - one of which was from the North to Fort Tiracol, which was occupied and flew the Indian flag for a day before they were captured and imprisoned.

 Now, Fort Tiracol has been converted into a hotel, called the Fort Tiracol Heritage.

 Igreja de Santo António

 A Chapel for the Holy Trinity was constructed in the fort courtyard by de Almeida after its capture.
 This later became the century-old Church of St. Anthony.
-The church is not open to the general public except on certain occasions, such as the annual feast that is usually held in May.
+Mass is held every Sunday at 9:00 am.
+The church is not open to the general public at other times, except on certain occasions, such as the annual feast that is usually held in May.